-The laboratories of the Division are heavily engaged in the study of pathogenesis and host defense in infectious diseases using an array of methodologies drawing from:
+The laboratories of the division are heavily engaged in basic science research encompassing the study of pathogenesis and host defense in infectious diseases using an array of methodologies drawing from:

 - Molecular biology